philpagel/debian-headless/README.md

 you would like to use during installation.

-## Installation
+## Remote Installation

 At the moment, UEFI boot is not supported so make sure your system supports legacy boot.

 Insert the USB stick (or CD) in the target system and power it up.
+Wait for a moment for the installer to boot and bring up the network.
 Find out the IP address of the machine (e.g. from the router/DHCP server).
 Alternatively, configure static IP in the preseed file.
 Once the system is up you should be able to ping it.
-Now log in and complete the installation:
+Now log in and complete the installation remotely:

     ssh installer@yourmachine